Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints

-Within each imaging-only strategy we use no more than six broadband filters, corresponding to the six slots on the filter wheel currently dedicated to imaging (see Section~\ref{obs}).
-We allow these six filters to be any combination of the ``{\it WFIRST}" defined filters, or our bluer WFC3 like filters.
-We have not yet investigated the effect of adding filters redder than the $F$-band.

 In the current SDT strategy, a set number of SNe in the $0.1 < z \leq 1.7$ range are followed-up with the IFC-S (2726 SNe).
 For imaging-only strategies, there is no need to fix the number of SNe or the redshift range.
 We therefore allow the redshift range to extend from 0.01 to 2.99.
-However, additional selection criteria as mentioned in Section~\ref{simulation} are implemented, and when combined with typical cuts on the colour and stretch of the SN light curves the photometric classification purity is determined to be $>$99\%.
-Because purity is not 100\%, contamination of the SN~Ia sample is included as a systematic uncertainty within our work.
-Note that host-galaxy redshifts in an imaging-only survey could be collected after the {\it WFIRST} survey is completed, since they are not needed to define the SN follow-up observational sequence (as is the case for the SDT survey).
+However, additional selection criteria as described in Section~\ref{simulation} are implemented, and when combined with typical cuts on the color and stretch of the SN light curves the photometric classification purity is $>$99\%.

+This small CC SN contamination of the SN~Ia sample is included as a systematic uncertainty within our work.
+Note that host-galaxy redshifts in an imaging-only survey could be collected after the {\it WFIRST} survey is completed, since they are not needed to define the imaging sequence (as is the case for the SDT survey).